 Tiffany assists Midwife Rebekah with births in north and central Alabama.
 She is currently accepting clients as primary midwife under supervision as part of her training to become a Certified Professional Midwife.
 If you are interested in having Tiffany provide your care please let us know when you contact Midwife Rebekah.

-While learning foundational skills, Kaelie is assisting Midwife Rebekah at births in central and north Alabama.
+Faith began working with Midwife Rebekah as a student midwife in May 2024.
+While learning foundational skills, Faith is assisting Midwife Rebekah at births in north Alabama.

 Various apprentices